 Herb Robert is therapeutic herb, although, very little information is available on the constituents, this herb’s action is one of the best herbs that can be used regularly, as a boost to the immune system.
 Research has revealed that herb robert is a source of germanium, a valuable element to the body, as it has the ability to make oxygen available to the cells.
 With more oxygen being received at the cell level, means the body has the opportunity to fight disease by its own powers and healing can take place quickly.
 Germanium not only works as an oxygen carrier and catalyst but also stimulates electrical impulses, at a cellular level, which has a beneficial ripple effect throughout the whole body.
 Germanium’s remarkable effects on the immune system have been documented in medical journals as an immune system booster.

 Before using, remove any developing fruit.
 For an infusion, steep 1 level tbsp. dried herb in 1 cup water for a short time.
 Take 1 cup per day.
 For a cold extract, use 2 tsp. dried herb with 1 cup cold water.
-Let stand for 8-10 hours in a covered pot and for wounds, You can crush the leaves and apply as a compress to promote healing and provide pain relieve.
+Let stand for 8-10 hours in a covered pot and for wounds, You can crush the leaves and apply as a compress to promote healing and provide pain relief.
 All parts of the plant, from the roots to the leaves except the fruit can be used.
-Just cut up and dry, a dehydrator works well for this.
+Just coot up and dry, a dehydrator works well for this.